spotlightpa/poor-richard/content/news/2024-10-31-APREGMISINFO24.md

 slug = "pennsylvania-election-2024-donald-trump-voter-registration-misinfo"
 suppress-date = false
-title = "Investigations into voter registration forms in Pennsylvania lead to wave of misinformation" title-tag = "Investigations into voter registration forms in PA lead to wave of misinformation" topics = ["Elections"]
+title = "Investigations into voter registration forms in Pennsylvania lead to wave of misinformation" title-tag = "Investigations into PA voter registration forms lead to misinformation" topics = ["Elections"]
 +++